Preserving Node-level Privacy in Graph Neural Networks: Introduction

 The above negative results suggest fundamentally new treatments are needed for preserving \textit{node-level} privacy in GNNs.
 However, as techniques that can be leveraged are sparse, new challenges arise not only in algorithm design but also in privacy accounting.
 Recent work demonstrates real-world node privacy risks \cite{DBLP:journals/corr/abs-2102-05429_node_mem}, indicating \textit{node-level} privacy protection is of equal urgency.
 This is our primary motivation.

 \textbf{This work}.
 Centered around preserving \textit{node-level} privacy in learning GNNs on graphs, we begin by formulating the privacy problem.
-We also briefly discuss recent work on this problem and show their limitations.
+We also briefly discuss recent work on this problem and show its limitations.
 Subsequently, to better understand our design, we present a motivating experiment showing how we trace one node's impact.
 We find that the more out-edges (pointing to other nodes) a node has, the greater that node impacts the GNN model update.
 Intuitively, it is because a node has more ``channels'' to deliver impact.
 Based on such key observations, we form a neighborhood sampling strategy as a countermeasure to offset such impact, which is a part of our method, namely \textit{HeterPoisson}.

 In addition, \textit{HeterPoisson} also enforces independent node sampling behavior to form sub-graphs, and independent trial enables clear and precise privacy analysis.
 In our algorithmic solution, we take the sub-graph as the \textit{per-example} counterpart to compute the per-sub-graph gradient, followed by enforcing the per-sub-graph gradient with bounded $\ell_2$ norm.
 Such gradient clipping operation leverages the idea of DP-SGD, {\it i.e.}, separate-then-bound.
 However, current state-of-the-art privacy accounting methods \cite{sgm} for DP-SGD (Gaussian mechanism with sub-sampling) can't be applied because the settings do not fit.
-Fortunately, due to the design of \textit{HeterPoisson} and using symmetric multivariate Laplace (SML) random noise, we have a non-trivial privacy guarantee.
+Fortunately, due to the design of \textit{HeterPoisson}, we have a non-trivial privacy guarantee.

-In the privacy accounting section, we prove a privacy guarantee due to \textit{HeterPoisson} and SML instead of Gaussian.
-As will be analyzed in detail, such a random noise choice is tailored to \textit{HeterPoisson} and leads to non-trivial privacy bound.
-In contrast, Gaussian noise does not.
-In principle, a whole family of random noise we introduce in the privacy accounting section can be leveraged to ensure DP as long as the noise suits the algorithmic operations.
-This is possibly useful for other related problems and is of independent interest.
+In the privacy accounting section, we prove a privacy guarantee due to \textit{HeterPoisson}.
+We leverage a privacy accounting technique called the mixture of Gaussians mechanism \cite{choquette2023privacy}, which is a generalization of the Gaussian mechanism.
+The key idea is to treat the sub-graph sampling as a mixture of Gaussians, where each Gaussian corresponds to a sub-graph sampled from a node.
+Technically, we use privacy loss random variable (PLD) for the mixture of Gaussians mechanism \cite{choquette2023privacy} to find the worst-case and give privacy guarantee for that.
+Specifically, for each iteration, the privacy loss is dominated by a mixture of Gaussians, and the total privacy loss over $T$ iterations is handled by R\'enyi differential privacy (RDP).
+Composition by RDP is much easier and to be handled in RDP than that of PLD.

 In the evaluation section, our experiments on five real-world graph datasets also demonstrate that our solution provides non-trivial utility; compared with several existing baselines, our performance shows significant advantages, especially in high privacy regimes.
 Ablation studies are also provided to understand the effectiveness of our design choices.
 In addition to the performance evaluations, to show our solution's privacy integrity, we include 1) privacy attack experiments to show our solution's resistance to attacks by a strong privacy adversary and 2) privacy audit experiments to show that our privacy accounting has no bugs.